Qualcomm is talking a big game about 5G—in 2020 and beyond

 “In 2020, you’re going to see 5G across our entire portfolio of products,” Amon said.
 “You’ll see us driving as fast as possible the entire device ecosystem to 5G.”

-(Apple users will probably have to wait on that Cupertino-based firm to develop its own 5G circuitry for iPhones, based on the Intel wireless-modem business it bought this spring.)
+(Apple users will probably have to wait for that Cupertino-based firm to develop its own 5G circuitry for iPhones, based on the Intel wireless-modem business it bought this spring.)

 Qualcomm’s 5G ambitions extend beyond phones to internet-of-things appliances, industrial robots, and other connected gadgets, and Amon used the last section of his keynote to highlight two of those possibilities.